covid19-bh-machine-learning/master/report/paper.md

 |:--:|
 | *Distance tree from the best model, visualized using Interactive Tree Of Life (iTOL) ([@letunic_2019_interactive]).* |

 As expected SARS-CoV-2 has as nearest neighbours: Pangolin coronavirus [@lam_2020_identifying], SARS-Co-V, and Bat coronavirus.
-There are not apparent unexpected neighbours, and the most distant species from SARS-CoV-2 is the porcine Deltacoronavirus, which actually has been seen as related to SARS-Co-V in a recent study [@boley_2020_porcine].
+There are not apparent unexpected neighbours, and the most distant species from SARS-CoV-2 is the porcine _Deltacoronavirus_, which actually has been seen as related to SARS-Co-V in a recent study [@boley_2020_porcine].
 A possible explanation for this discrepancy could be attributed to the distance metric used in the evaluation of the tree,  which does not incorporate the "importance" of each node in the tree.
 More studies are needed to explore a more sensible distance metric, and the resulting best phylogenetic trees.

 ## 4.4 Epitope predictions reveal distinct clusters for protein types

 Out of 3730 sequences of the common corona virus sequences dataset, with an average AA sequence length of 414, MHCnuggets identified 323 epitopes as putative MHC class I binders.

 | ![](../epitope-clustering/plots/allele_epitope_count.png) |
 |:--:|